PennyLeScroche/Hero-Princesses/index.md

 Occasionally there are legacy princesses, with the title being carried by a family through the generations.
 Potential princesses from these families still have to go through the regular candidate and training process, though they are generally seen as favored to become a princess, which can come with its own challenges.

 Prismatic Princesses can tell a variety of different magical girl stories.
 Such as fighting off the effects of the Null Shards, and the people who wish to use the power of them.
 Or maybe dealing with the pressures of trying to become a princess and attending the Princess Academy.
 Sometimes it might be just helping a village put on a festival or rebuild after it was damaged through the effects of a Null shard.
+Other times it could be complications from Lost Ones technology being awakened.

 ## Collaborating Setting Creation